-I am a third-generation Colorado native, and I love being able to call this beautiful state home.
+I am a third-generation Colorado native, and I love calling this beautiful state home.
 While completing my degree in Economics at Fort Lewis College in Southern Colorado, I spent my free time hiking, climbing, and on the river.
-And while I was in Washington, D.C., pursuing my M.B.A. from Georgetown University, I missed the mountains and was eager to return home.
+And while I was in Washington, D.C., pursuing my M.B.A. at Georgetown, I missed the mountains and was eager to return home.

 I've never run for office before, but I decided to seek this open seat when it became real to me how toxic the bitterly partisan political divide had become.

 I watched the aftermath of the 2016 election with my foster daughter and was shocked by how polarized we've become.
 I decided to be the example my daughter needed of a woman who stands up for what is right, cuts through the partisan bickering, and speaks for the community rather than special interests.

 I am a proven job creator, having worked as a director for a healthcare nonprofit, responsible for offices serving eight counties in northern Colorado, where I grew the Colorado Health Network's operations by forty percent.